sourcegraph/about/handbook/people-ops/benefits-and-perks.md

 ## 🌐 Internet

-Your paycheck automatically includes a fixed reimbursement for $50 of internet expenses monthly.
+We reimburse up to $50 of internet expenses monthly.

 ## 📱 Mobile phone

-Your paycheck automatically includes a fixed reimbursement for $75 of mobile phone expenses monthly.
+We reimburse up to $75 of mobile phone expenses monthly.

 ## 🚚 Moving